Apio uses Go’s text/template

 See conditionals below for adding comma into a looped variable (like generating JSON output)

-Go Templates treat the following values as false:
+Go Templates treat the following values as :

 Example 1: with